 Alex, who as well as directing the Lichfield-based Darwin Ensemble, is also Head of Strings at Uppingham School, also conducts the Eastern Regional National Children’s Orchestra.

-In June 2016, we again welcomed a woodwind player, this time flautist Lisa Nelsen, to work with a group of young flautists.
+We again welcomed a woodwind player, this time flautist Lisa Nelsen, to work with a group of young flautists.
 Aside from a busy performing career as soloist, chamber musician and orchestral principal, Lisa is a Professor at the Junior Department of the Guildhall School of Music in London, teaching flute and coaching wind chamber groups and has been the Specialist Flute Tutor at Wells Cathedral School for more than 15 years.
 Lisa is extremely proud to be an artist for Yamaha Classical Division International, playing on her 14k 900Series flute.